Home / News / Industry News / What types of watercolor pens are there?

 These watercolor pens are designed specifically for children’s drawing and writing, offering vibrant colors and ease of use.
 They typically fall into the following categories:

-Single-color pens: The most basic style, each pen contains only one color of ink.
-The barrel, nib, and refill are simple, making them suitable for everyday doodles and basic line drawing.
+The most basic style, with each pen containing only one ink color.
+The barrel, nib, and refill are simple in structure, making them suitable for everyday doodling and basic line drawing.

-Two-color pens: The nib and refill are separated into two parts, allowing for simultaneous writing of two colors.
-The strokes create a layered and three-dimensional effect, making them ideal for calligraphy, decorative painting, or children's calligraphy practice, inspiring creativity.
+The nib and refill are divided into two sections, allowing two colors to be written simultaneously.
+The strokes produce a layered, three-dimensional effect, making them ideal for calligraphy, decorative artwork, or children’s handwriting practice while inspiring creativity.

-Multicolor pens: Three or more refills are embedded in a single nib and secured by injection molding.
-These pens can each write in different colors without mixing, making them ideal for art studios, teachers giving lectures, or when switching between multiple colors quickly.
+Three or more refills are built into a single nib and secured through injection molding.
+These pens write in multiple colors without mixing, making them ideal for art studios, classroom teaching, or situations that require frequent color switching.

 Professional Fine Art Watercolor Brushes

-These brushes are designed specifically for watercolor painting, emphasizing absorbency, elasticity, and expressive brushstrokes.
+These brushes are crafted specifically for watercolor painting, emphasizing absorbency, elasticity, and expressive brushwork.
 Common types include:

-Chicken Spur Brush: A traditional watercolor brush with a full body and a slender tip (similar to a chicken's spur).
-It combines color application with detailed detail, making it suitable for traditional techniques or scenes requiring delicate transitions.
+A traditional watercolor brush with a full body and a slender pointed tip resembling a chicken spur.
+It is ideal for both wash applications and detailed work, making it suitable for traditional techniques or artworks requiring delicate transitions.